densmirnov/guncontrol/README.md

 GunControl will help you run all trading pairs simultaneously.
 Script will search GunBot folder for correct .js config files and will try to run'em all as background processes with `screen`.

-Also you can use built-in script commands as well.
-Script can start / stop all or shows a list of currently running pairs.
+Put `guncontrol.sh` in the GunBot folder and run it with bash.
+You can use built-in script commands to start/stop trading for all pairs or just show a list of currently running pairs.

 **Usage**: `bash guncontrol.sh [ start [pair] [exchange], stop [pair], list ]`